 Every business owner has their own definition of success and failure.
 This is why it’s so important that a business is built in the image of its owner.
 If a business doesn’t go on to fulfil that vision, it can feel like failure; even if the company accounts tell a different story.

 Growth has to start with you – growing the individual to grow the business.
 It’s the only way you can attain feelings of accomplishment.

 5. Self-actualisation: Achieving One’s Potential, Including Creative Activities

-Maslow defined this level as the desire to accomplish everything that one can and to become the most one can be.
+Maslow defined this level of Maslow’s Hierarchy of Needs as the desire to accomplish everything that one can and to become the most one can be.
 While the other tiers are fairly generic and commonly rooted in human nature, this one concerns what is unique in the self; so, one person’s self-actualisation is unlikely to look anything like the next person’s.